averyxlin/iPodify/README.md

 - **Delete Songs**: Select a song and click "Delete" to remove it

 ### Spotify Integration
-- **Play Music**: Click on a song with a Spotify URL to play it directly
+- **Play Music**: Click on a song with a Spotify URL to play it directly using Spotify embeds
 - **URL Format**: Use Spotify track URLs in the format `https://open.spotify.com/track/...`
+- **No API Keys Required**: Uses Spotify embeds which handle authentication automatically
 - **Fallback**: If Spotify URL is unavailable, the app displays cover art and song details

 ### Navigation